SimcoeHops/obsidian-deploy/src/site/notes/Recipes/Scones Recipe.md

 ![Pasted image 20241117135824.png](/img/user/Pasted%20image%2020241117135824.png)
 # Recipe: Double-Batch Perfect Scones

+This recipe yields about 4 discs of 6 scones each (24 cones total).
+It is a doubled recipe because I like to share.
+Half it if need be.
 ## Ingredients
 - 5 1/2 cups (660g) all-purpose flour
 - 2/3 cup (130g) sugar